ilastik/ilastik.github.io/documentation/carving/carving.md

 in the labeling applet on the left side.

 - **BG priority** The bias is a parameter the affects how much the background is preferred in comparison to the other labels.
-A value smaller then 1.0 will lower the detected boundaries for the background seeds.
+A value smaller than 1.0 will lower the detected boundaries for the background seeds.
 Since the normal seeds still work on the original boundaries the background is preferred in case of ambiguity.
-Usually a value of around 0.95 yields good results, but sometimes playing with the parameter is a good way to improve segmentations without additional seeds.
+Usually, a value of around 0.95 yields good results, but sometimes playing with the parameter is a good way to improve segmentation without additional seeds.
 - **No bias below** The threshold is a value that affects when the **BG priority** for the background will be applied.
 Normally the background seed is only preferred when the boundaries are sufficiently strong, i.e. > 64 (the boundaries in the image have values between 0 and 255).
-Usually it is not necessary to change this parameter.
+Usually, it is not necessary to change this parameter.

 <a href="screenshots/carving-4.png" data-toggle="lightbox"><img src="screenshots/carving-4.png" class="img-responsive" /></a>